-- A. Assist in the development and implementation of a distinctive Seventh-day Adventist K-12 curriculum. - B. Promote curricular innovation.

-- C. Review curriculum proposals, projects, and practices. - D. Identify and research curriculum needs. - E. Establish ad hoc committees for special curriculum studies. - F. Approve the elementary and secondary textbook lists. - G. Structure an effective program of pupil assessment and reporting. - H. Develop procedures to assure the articulation of the K-12 curriculum. - I. Make recommendations to the NAD Curriculum Committee. - J. Review recommendations from the elementary and secondary curriculum subcommittees. - K. Review recommendations from the small schools committee.
+- A. Assist in the development and implementation of a distinctive Seventh-day Adventist K-12 curriculum. - B. Promote curricular innovation. - C. Review curriculum proposals, projects, and practices. - D. Identify and research curriculum needs. - E. Establish ad hoc committees for special curriculum studies. - F. Structure an effective program of pupil assessment and reporting. - G. Develop procedures to assure the articulation of the K-12 curriculum. - H. Make recommendations to the NAD Curriculum Committee. - I. Review recommendations from the elementary and secondary curriculum subcommittees.